mautic/user-documentation/docs/campaigns/campaign_builder.rst

 Conditions
 ----------

 Campaign conditions execute different actions based on a Contact's data.
-For example, to execute an action if a Contact has a valid email address or do something else if they don't.
+For example, to execute an action if a Contact has a valid Email address or do something else if they don't.

-A condition has two paths, denoted by red and green points as explained in the previous section.
+A condition has two paths, denoted by red and green icons as explained in the previous section.

 Here are the different conditions that Mautic offers in the Campaign Builder: